LoayAbassi/SLYND/Slynd notes.md

 to notify the app of events we use signals. like when a user is added we automatically create a profile for them

+# serialization

+JSON Web Token //JWT ==> used for auth

+depth is used in the meta class to define the levels of forign keys to acsses